Mariano Díaz: Lyon

 On 30 June 2017, Mariano signed for Olympique Lyonnais.
 The fee was reported as €8 million plus 35% interest on the capital gain of a potential future transfer.
-He made his debut on 5 August in the first match of the 2017–18 Ligue 1 season against Strasbourg, scoring twice in a 4–0 home win.
+He made his debut on 5 August in the first match of the 2017–18 Ligue 1 season against RC Strasbourg Alsace, scoring twice in a 4–0 home win.
 He totalled 18 goals for the league season, forming a prolific attacking trio alongside Memphis Depay and Nabil Fekir (19 and 18 goals respectively).

 Return to Real Madrid

 On 29 August 2018, Real Madrid announced they had signed Mariano on a five-year contract.
-As Real Madrid owned 35% of his playing rights, the fee was reduced to €23 million.
-He was issued shirt number 7, previously worn by Cristiano Ronaldo.
-His second debut was on 19 September, coming on as a 73rd-minute substitute against Roma in the first fixture of the 2018–19 UEFA Champions League group stage, and he scored the last goal of a 3–0 victory with a curved shot from outside the penalty area.
-On 1 March 2020, after just one minute of coming off the bench during his first league appearance of the season, he doubled Real Madrid's lead in a 2–0 victory against FC Barcelona in the 90th minute.
+As the Spanish club already owned 35% of his playing rights, the fee was reduced to €23 million.
+He was given the number 7 shirt, previously worn by Cristiano Ronaldo.
+His second debut was on 19 September, coming on as a 73rd-minute substitute against A.S.
+Roma in the first fixture of the 2018–19 UEFA Champions League group stage, and he scored the last goal of a 3–0 victory with a curved shot from outside the penalty area.
+On 1 March 2020, having just came off the bench for his first league appearance of the season, he scored with his first touch of the ball in the 90th minute of a 2–0 El Clásico victory.
 He made five appearances during the league season, as Real Madrid won the 2019–20 La Liga.
 In July 2020, Mariano tested positive for COVID-19.

+On 3 June 2023, Real Madrid announced that Mariano would leave the club at the expiration of his contract on 30 June 2023.

+Sevilla

+On 1 September 2023, Mariano signed for fellow La Liga club Sevilla FC on a free transfer.

+Alavés

+In July 2025, after more than a year as a free agent, Mariano joined Deportivo Alavés on trial.
+On 7 August, after playing in the pre-season, he signed a two-year contract with the club.

 International career

 Mariano is eligible for the Dominican Republic through his mother, a native of San Juan de la Maguana.
 He made his international debut on 24 March 2013 in a friendly against neighbours Haiti, and scored the last goal of a 3–1 victory.
 He later retired from the national team to focus on his career at Real Madrid and also avoid being cap-tied with the Dominican Republic, in view of a possible call up for the Spain national team.
 In December 2017, Spain manager Julen Lopetegui said he was monitoring Mariano for a call-up.
+In March 2025, he was called up to the Dominican Republic national team after 303 days without playing a club match.